contao/docs-archive/manual/en/04-Managing-content.md

 The inheritance allow you to create a template based on a second template.
 This means that a template (child) inherits the content of a second template (parent).

-In order that the content of a template (parent) may be modified or completed in the template (child), it must be surrounded by an element named `block`.
+In order that the content of a parent template may be modified or completed in the child template, it must be surrounded by an element named `block`.

 A block is built as follows: